N-Drive kits for N, 009 and 0-9

 Available now £70.00

-It is hoped to introduce a range of kits of industrial 0-4-0's for N gauge during 2024, the first to be released should be the 1955 Andrew Barclay 0-4-0ST No.2368.
-Release dates of further kits, Yorkshire Engine Co.
+It is hoped to introduce more kits of industrial loco's for N gauge during 2024, the next to be released should be a Manning Wardle 0-6-0 ST. Release dates of further kits, Yorkshire Engine Co.
 0-4-0, LMS Kitson 0-4-0, Andrew Barclay 0-6-0ST and Hunslet 0-6-0ST will be announced as we progress.

 009 kits